 Alas, we must leave the Chobe River and head for the Okavango delta, but not before saying goodbye to our great guide Felix.
 It was two days of absolute heaven on earth.

-Many thanks again to Dale of The Maritime Explorer for allowing us to share his photos and words.
+Many thanks again to Dale of The Maritime Explorer for allowing us to share his photos and words from his Chobe National Park adventure!

 - Teotihuacan – Mexico’s Great Pre-Columbian City - 6 July 2019